Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 The substitution $\omega \to \tilde{\omega}$ is needed to take into account the fact that a fraction $\delta\omega$ of the energy transfer to the target goes into excitation energy of the spectator system.
 Equation \eqref{nucleon:tensor} shows that the elementary scattering process is described as if it took place in free space with energy transfer $\tilde{\omega}~=~\omega-\delta\omega$.

-It has to be pointed out that, while being fully justified on physics grounds, the use of $\tilde{q}$ in the nucleon tensor \eqref{nucleon:tensor} poses a non trivial conceptual problem, in that it leads to a violation of gauge invariance.
+It has to be pointed out that, while sensible on physics grounds, the use of $\tilde{q}$ in the nucleon tensor \eqref{nucleon:tensor} poses a non trivial conceptual problem, in that it leads to a violation of current conservation.
 This problem is inherent in the IA scheme, which does not allow energy and current to be simultaneously conserved.
-A widely used prescription to restore gauge invariance, extensively tested in the analysis of $(e,e^\prime p)$ experiments, has been developed by de Forest in the early 80s \cite{Forest83}.
+A very effective prescription to restore gauge invariance, extensively employed in the analysis of $(e,e^\prime p)$ experiments, is based on the use of off-shell extrapolations of the electron-nucleon cross section, referred to as $cc1$ and $cc2$, developed by de Forest in the early 80s \cite{Forest83}.
+Note, however, that in QE kinematics, because the struck nucleon is nearly on the mass shell, the effect of using de Forest's prescription turns out to be quite small.

 Collecting the above results, the nuclear cross section can be finally written in the form

 with